This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What’s so great?
 For starters, it’s very lightweight at just 10 lbs and extremely narrow.
 It’s even a hair narrower than the Cosco Scenera Next.
 But unlike the Scenera, the Baby Trend Trooper will fit most kids until until around age 6.
 The price tag is higher, but you’ll get about double the use from it!
 The Trooper also has a few different padding configurations available (some with weight limits, some totally optional) including a body pillow, a head pillow and harness pads.

-It may seem like a small detail, but I’m completely impressed by Baby Trend’s attention to labeling and instructions on this seat.
+It may seem like a small detail, but I appreciate Baby Trend’s attention to labeling and instructions on this seat.
 In a world where the vast majority of car seats are misused, clear labels make such a difference.
 Baby Trend tells you the weight limit for the insert right there on it.
 The special harness routing for newborns is labeled on the seat.
 The harness has stripes to let you know it’s laying flat with no twists.
 There’s a big picture of an airplane on the side of the seat to show flight attendants, rather than searching for obscure red lettering.

 Safety 1st Guide 65/Cosco Mighty Fit 65 review